 DAV has been actively involved in PACT Act outreach.
 We have dedicated a part of our website to burn pits and toxic exposure information, as well as regularly providing information through our magazine, web and social media platforms.
-Just in May 2023, DAV has scheduled 21 information seminars in 14 different states, with 12 already conducted, including one today in Florida.
+In June 2023, DAV completed 27 information seminars on benefits and the PACT Act in local communities within 19 different states.